gauravkeshre/blog/_posts/2018-12-20-launch-terminal-from-xcode.md

 ##### Done

-This script
+What this script does.
-1. takes the current project path.
+1. Takes the current project path.
 2. Launches Terminal.
-3. CD to current project path.
+3. `cd` to current project path.

 ```bash
 #!/bin/sh